codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 {{site.data.callout.callout_warning}}
 **IMPORTANT**
   The Request Routing Service is available from Runtime version 0.0.543 and higher.
-  Older Runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.
+  Older Runtime versions are not affected as the ingress controller continues to route incoming requests and there is full backward compatibility.
 {{site.data.callout.end}}

 ## Tunnel Server